 11. Place the oil strainer into position; then secure with the two screws.
 12. Place the oil strainer cap into position making sure silicone sealant is applied; then secure the cap with cap screws.
-Tighten securely.
+Tighten to 10 ft-lb.

 Joining Crankcase Halves